Financial Econometrics (FIM)

 Description of exams and course work

-The module examination is based on a written exam (90 minutes) with both theoretical and practical components.
+The module examination is based on a written exam with theoretical and practical components.
 Students have to show their theoretical understanding of a generalized linear regression model by answering questions on model set-up and assumptions, the generalized least squares estimation methodology, finite and asymptotic properties as well as hypothesis testing.
 In the practical section, students have to demonstrate their understanding of the methodology on an economically motivated application.
 By analyzing and interpreting results from a variety of candidate models, students are led to reach a decision about the most plausible model for the application at hand.
-The exam includes a one-page formula sheet provided in advance to the students via lecture notes as well as an Appendix with output in R-code related to the practical component.
-The theoretical part represents a 55% of the total grade while the practical component takes the remaining 45%.